 Fragmentation doesn't happen all at once - in fact, it's incremental, which is why it's so hard to notice on a day-today basis.
 It usually starts with subdivision, the division of a parcel into two or more smaller lots.
-The result is typically an increase in parcel owners, which leads to new housing and infrastructure development (roads, But subdivision and other types of land septic, utility lines, etc.).
-When this development are cumulatively impacting development occurs, it "fragments" the the viability of Vermont's forests.
-This is landscape and diminishes the economic why we need a coordinated land use and ecological viability of forests. plan to reduce forest fragmentation, and it needs to occur at the local, regional, and state levels.
+The result is typically an increase in parcel owners, which leads to new housing and infrastructure development (roads, But septic, utility lines, etc.).
+When this dev development occurs, it "fragments" the landscape and diminishes the economic and ecological viability of forests. pla

-Plannina Process
+Planning Process